Barry Hickey: Theological writing

 After a holiday in Jerusalem in the mid-2000s Hickey authored a book, Living Biblically, that encouraged a return to the use and reading of the Bible.
 Hickey chose the title based on an article in The Tablet where the author had written about his experience of the charismatic movement in the United Kingdom.

 In separate writings, Hickey shows his support and encouragement of the charismatic movement.

+In February 2024, Hickey published a memoir titled My Spirit Land regarding his time in the Goldfields in Western Australia.

 Honours

 Hickey was awarded the Medal of the Order of Australia (OAM) in 1982 for service to the community.

 In 1998, Pope John Paul II named him Relator Generalis for the Oceania Synod in Rome.
 The government of Western Australia appointed Hickey to the Homeless Persons' Advisory Committee and the Western Australia Ethnic Affairs Advisory Committee.
 The Commonwealth government appointed him to the Board of the Institute of Family Studies and as a Member of the Australian Citizenship Council.